How to Hire the Perfect Private Caterer for Your Event

 Request Past Event Photos

 Catering pictures will give you a good sense of the caterer's aesthetic.
-Photos of past events can give you insight on how their events are generally set up.
+Photos of past events can give you insight into how their events are generally set up.
 Ask yourself the following questions: Do you like their service ware, use of spacing, and finishing touches?
 Is it the style you would like for your event?
 Lastly, viewing pictures of a caterer's past work is also a great way to explain to the caterer what you like with references.
 What would you like to see repeated at your event?

 Discuss the Available Services